 This Country Programme will be a key source of information, practices and guidance for the successful design and implementation of structural reforms to address Egypt’s main economic challenges.
 It will also enable the country to move towards closer alignment with OECD standards and serve as guidance for the implementation of the recently revised sustainable development strategy Egypt Vision 2030.
 To that extent and in line with such priorities, the Country Programme will build on five pillars:

-Pillar 1: Inclusive and sustainable economic growth
+Pillar 1: Economic growth

 Pillar 2: Innovation and digital transformation

 Pillar 4: Statistics

 Pillar 5: Sustainable development